CNES/floodml/README.md

 * `RDF-2-training.py`: Runs the training algorithm
 * `RDF-3-inference.py`: Runs a prediction using the trained model and an image file

+### Trained models

+Trained models based on Sentinel 1 and Sentinel 2 data are only available on request

 ## Copyright

 * Copyright 2020-2024, **Centre National d'Etudes Spatiales (CNES)**